esparta86/OnlineDonation/README.md

 # OnlineDonation
-A little system made using Spring Framework MVC , Bootrap, Mysql, tomcat 9 and Java 8.
+# A little system made using Spring Framework MVC , Bootrap, Mysql, tomcat 9 and Java 8.
+# Updated 5 02 2019

 Software and tools:
 1. Spring Tool Suite Version: 3.9.2.RELEASE for Window